LogiTron (LTR) One Day Trading Volume Tops $17.05

-LogiTron (LTR) traded flat against the dollar during the 24-hour period ending at 10:00 AM E.T. on September 25th.
-One LogiTron token can currently be bought for approximately $0.0005 or 0.00000002 BTC on popular cryptocurrency exchanges.
-LogiTron has a total market cap of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last day.
-Over the last seven days, LogiTron has traded 51.4% lower against the dollar.
+LogiTron (LTR) traded flat against the U.S. dollar during the 1-day period ending at 17:00 PM E.T. on September 26th.
+One LogiTron token can currently be purchased for about $0.0005 or 0.00000002 BTC on major cryptocurrency exchanges.
+LogiTron has a market cap of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last day.
+During the last seven days, LogiTron has traded down 51.4% against the U.S. dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.